peelmicro/documentation/projects/dot-net-multi-docker.md

 # .NET Core version of the "Docker and Kubernetes: The Complete Guide" Udemy Course

 Within the code you can see how to:
-- Create different Docket Container Types and relate all of them:
+- Create different Docker Container Types and relate all of them:
 1. React Client App
 2. .NET Core Web API
 3. .NET Core Console